 Assisted voluntary return provides the opportunity to start a new life in the home country

-Assistance with voluntary return may cover the costs of the return trip and financial assistance, in order to enable the returning immigrant to start a new life in the home country.
+Assistance for voluntary return may cover the costs of the return journey and financial assistance to enable the returning immigrant to start a new life in the home country.

-Assistance may be financial or consist of various items or services helping the person to start a small business, or secure entry to a degree programme.
+Assistance may be financial or in-kind assistance.
+In-kind assistance means various items or services helping the person to start a small business, or secure entry to a degree programme.

 Voluntary return is the primary option in all cases